gjbex/Fortran-for-programmers/docs/hands-on/README.md

    * the following lines each represent a row of the 2D array.

-   The program multiplies each element of the array by a number that is given as a command line argument, and writes the resulting matrix to a file, the name of which is given as a second command line argument.
+   The program multiplies each element of the array by a number that is given as a second command line argument, and writes the resulting matrix to a file, the name of which is given as a third command line argument.

    You find an
    [example of such a file](https://github.com/gjbex/Fortran-for-programmers/blob/master/hands-on/IO/matrix.txt)